Support homeXenium Onboard AnalysisAnalysis

 Chemistry versionThe assay chemistry version.

 Number of target genes (RNA)The number of genes targeted by the panel.
-For add-on panels, this metric is split between the number of pre-designed target genes and custom target genes.
+For add-on panels, this metric is split between the total, number of "Pre-designed genes (RNA)", and number of "Custom genes (RNA)".

 If the data were analyzed with Xenium Ranger, a new panel will display information about the analysis: